 8. Evaluate on Manageability.
 Obviously, you want to retain visibility and control of your new Cloud PBX solution.
 Look to the administrator tools provided to be sure the Phone System console is powerful yet intuitive.
 Base statistics are interesting but you may have specific analytics requirements for management reports that prove the productivity gains justified in your initial plans.

 9. Evaluate on Image.
 Your selection of a new service provider for a Cloud PBX should include the intangibles of image and increased client perception of your brand.
 Which new solution will be most effective in showing your clients a fast and effective touchpoint from your sales and service departments.

 10. Evaluate Business Relationship.
 As these new service providers compete for new Phone System clients some are offering a ‘no contract’ relationship for Cloud PBX.
 No long term commitments are to your advantage as it minimizes your risks.
 Often they will also offer a free trial for some selected Business Phone users so you can visualize the ease of use to operate.
 Inquire about SLA reporting and refunds.

-11. Would you need all new phones?
+11. Would you need all the new phones?
 Migrating to a Cloud PBX does not necessarily mean a forklift of all current desk phones.
-Often IP phones form a current IP PBX are compatible with a new platform.
+Often IP phones form a current IP PBX that is compatible with a new platform.
 Your new service provider can determine and commit support of your phone make and model at the time of quotation.
 If you need to use existing analog telephones and fax machines an inexpensive ATA (analog telephone adaptor) can be purchased to get the device on your LAN and Cloud PBX.
 Caution that your legacy phones may not have all the screens, bells, and whistles that bring out the full future productivity features desired on the new Cloud PBX solution.

 Can you just go using mobile phones?

 Mobile phones are ubiquitous throughout the enterprise and a personal choice by those on the go.
 The topic of going Cloud PBX with smartphone-only clients are explored in Part 2 of this series.